rg-engineering/ioBroker.pvoutputorg/README.md

 The parameter when set to 1 will indicate that the power values passed are net export/import rather than gross generation/consumption.
 This option is used for devices that are unable to report gross consumption data.
 The provided import/export data is merged with existing generation data to derive consumption.

 Default : unchecked

 more on [API documentation](https://pvoutput.org/help/api_specification.html#net-data)

 ## Upload End Of Day Data

 At the end of the day a separate upload command will be executed.
 A lot of different data can be uploaded.
+These data are available as a Datapoint in upload-folder ofer every system.
 All of them are optionally.

 more on [API documentation](https://pvoutput.org/help/api_specification.html#add-output-service)